michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

-Because we chose to use a small tree and a simple example script, the cost of using Taproot script-path spending exceeds the cost of the data than can be omitted from the unspent branch, leading to slightly higher costs for Taproot in cases 1 and 2.
-However, the mutual spend case is significantly less expensive than any of the other options (and using it would completely hide that this was an HTLC).
+Because we chose to use a small tree and a simple example script, the cost of using Taproot script-path spending exceeds the cost of the data than can be omitted from the unspent branch, leading to slightly higher costs for Taproot in the case where Alice spends.
+However, the case where Bob spends is slightly cheaper and the case of the mutual spend is significantly less expensive than any of the other options (and using it would completely hide that this was an HTLC).